maikolcw/Maikol-Chow-Wang-ecc-dssb-IS21-code-challenge-req101408/README.md

     npm install
     npm start

 Frontend uses modern javascript framework Reactjs.
 Code is organized into components.
-Modules used are Axios for REST requests and Tailwindcss for css styling.
+Axios is used for REST requests and Tailwindcss for css styling.
 Frontend hosted on localhost:4000.

 Backend uses Express for API route development and Swagger-ui-express for API documentation.
 A thunder client collection is also available for testing in Visual Studio Code Thunderclient extension.